Scheduling follow-up observations of energetic transients with the neutrino target scheduler (NuTS): Structure of the software

 \subsubsection{Field of view}

-In the following, we consider a rectangular detector field of view.
+Currently, a rectangular detector field of view is implemented in NuTS.
 More complex structures are left for future developments.
 The field of view of the detector is defined in the configuration file by two parameters, its extension in altitude $\Delta\alpha$ and azimuth $\Delta\phi$.
 As an example, in the case of the EUSO-SPB2 mission, the CT extends $\Delta\alpha = 6.4^\circ$ in altitude and $\Delta\phi = 12.8^\circ$ in azimuth.
 We use these values of $\Delta\alpha$ and $\Delta\phi$ in the examples below.

-An additional parameter $\Delta\alpha_{\rm off}$ describes the offset of the detector orientation in altitude, defined with respect to the detector's local horizontal.
+The parameter $\Delta\alpha_{\rm off}$ describes the offset of the detector orientation in altitude, defined with respect to the detector's local horizontal.
 The offset can be set to the Earth's limb to search for neutrinos.
 In this configuration, the detector is oriented so that the upper part of the field of view corresponds to the Earth's limb.
 In this case, as an example, $\Delta\alpha_{\rm off} \simeq 5.8\degree$ is obtained for a balloon at $33~$km.
-An additional offset $\Delta\alpha_{\rm ref}\simeq 1^\circ$ can be chosen to account for the effect of refraction.

 The properties of the field of view are used to identify which sources can be observed during the observation window, and in general, the observable fraction of the sky.
 This corresponds to a purely geometrical criterion, with a flat acceptance between the upper and the lower end of the field of view.